Answers to many common questions about our style, equipment, first looks, and the general flow of the wedding day photography.

 There are certainly times where a second or assistant will be very helpful or even necessary though it is difficult to make a comprehensive list that covers every circumstance.
 In general, another photographer provides another view on the day and a unique perspective for me to choose from when putting together your final set of wedding photos.
 I ensure the other photographer with me follows my general style, but still allow them to express their creativity to get capture the day as they see it.
 Being able to rely on another person getting a photo of each moment allows us to work as a team to set up some high reward but slightly higher risk photographs that are truly one of a kind and unique.
 If the wedding is spread among many locations and/or parking is difficult, a second person helps immensely in managing equipment and people.
 Some venues require some a more complex lighting setup for getting ready, portraits, or the reception and another set of eyes and hands can make that go more quickly.
 Lastly, if you want the getting ready aspect of both the girls and guys covered fully, there must be someone photographing in both locations.

 When will we receive the photos from the wedding?

 I know you are excited to get your photos after the wedding and make it a priority to have a very prompt turn-around time.
-I make every effort to send the final images to you within 3 to 4 weeks of the wedding date.
+But I also don't want to rush and send you half finished photos.
+To get you the best quality product, it typically 3 to 4 weeks of the wedding date.
 Depending on the time of year and my schedule, you may get them significantly more quickly, but is never much slower!

 Are the photos edited?